 Howland Hoadley was a reporter who lived at 1076 Denman Street in 1908.

 On October 10, 1906, in Victoria, British Columbia, describing himself as a bachelor, Howland married Elyzabeth Maude Smith.
-She was born in Toronto, Ontario, about 1880.
-Her father was William Smith; her mother was Margaret.
+(She was often called “Maude.”)
+She was born in Toronto, Ontario about 1880.
+Her parents were William and Margaret Smith.

 In March 1908, Howland published a short story called “To Expense – A Widow,” in Westward Ho!
 Magazine.
 In May 1908, he published a travel article called “Vancouver’s Playground,” also in Westward Ho!
 Magazine.

 Howland and Maude were in Vancouver for only a short time.

 By 1910, Howland and Maud were living in Portland, Oregon.

 From 1918 to 1922, they were living at the Wardman Park Hotel in Washington, D.C.
 Howland was working with the U.S. army air force.

 In the 1920 U.S. census, Howland and Elizabeth were in the District of Columbia.

 In 1922, Howland and Maud went to California for an indefinite stay.

 Howland died in Los Angeles on October 22, 1929.